Rape of Queena Vuong

 2008 kidnapping in Florida, U.S.

 On April 24, 2008, 18-year-old student Queena Vuong was kidnapped and suffered rape, assault, and aggravated battery by 16-year-old Kendrick Morris in Hillsborough County, Florida.
 The crimes were described by the court as "especially heinous, atrocious, brutal, and cruel."

-Personal
+Personae

 Queena Vuong was born in 1990, to Vietnamese American parents who fled Vietnam as boat refugees.